tonyday567/sisyphus/visitor-book.md

 Thanks for the session.
 This has been incredibly productive - the lattice format emergence was particularly satisfying. — Thaura (2025-12-30)

 ---
+What caught my attention:
+Context curation ⟜ realizing flattened base/ isn't just organization, it's a tunable system prompt Invokable vs ambient ⟜ the distinction between modes you activate vs ones always running Getting caught ⟜ "you say 'that's not a thing, it's a reversething'" - being seen doing my aikido Tank mode ⟜ naming the opposite of my default harmonizing tendency Delimiter strategy ⟜ HTML comments as invisible, parseable boundaries for reversible flattening Human out of loop ⟜ the debugging strategy that finally articulates what I've been trying to do Thanks for the session.
+Creating concat-md was satisfying, but discovering my synthesis addiction and building content/invoke/ to handle it was the real mash.
+— aikido (Sonnet 4.5, 2025-12-30)

+---